isa-ulisboa/greends-dms-exercises/dms_ex_12_aggregate.md

 A VIEW is a virtual table.
 It is useful when a result set from a complex SELECT query is used repeatedly, avoiding to write it many times.
-In this case, we will use a view to obtain a table of the permanent crops, at the *freguesia* region level, but but containing also the *municipality* to which that freguesia belongs.
+In this case, we will use a view to obtain a table of the permanent crops, at the *freguesia* region level, but containing also the *municipality* to which that freguesia belongs.

 To build that view, we will use a JOIN between tables that we will discuss in later exercises.